-- Highest Level of Decision-Making Authority the Board of Directors of the District are acknowledged as the highest level of decision-making authority in terms of establishing fund balance classifications and creating committed fund balances. - Formal Action Required the Board shall have the authority to establish, modify or rescind committed fund balances by Resolution, where appropriate, passed by a majority vote. - Timing the Board will take formal action to commit any resources as soon as a desired to take such action, but no later than June 30 the fiscal year in which it applies in order for the action to be valid for the presentation of the annual report.
+- Highest Level of Decision-Making Authority the Board of Directors of the District are acknowledged as the highest level of decision-making authority in terms of establishing fund balance classifications and creating committed fund balances. - Formal Action Required the Board shall have the authority to establish, modify or rescind committed fund balances by Resolution, where appropriate, passed by a majority vote. - Timing the Board will take formal action to commit any resources as soon as possible upon determining its desire to take such action, but no later than June 30 of the fiscal year in which it applies in order for the action to be valid for the presentation of the annual report.